CANBUS-9740/Offseason-2024/README.md

 ## Phases

+Our work will be divided into different phases.
+During each phase we will have a specific set of goals to accomplish for each system in the robot.
+Read and follow the requirements for your system in each phase.

 ### Phase 1 - Base

 In this phase we will be implementing the base of all subsystems, as well as minimal teleop capability.
 The intention for this is mostly to test the base code and make sure we understand the basic mechanics and behaviour of both the systems and their sensors.